TatianaAndreaRozoManrique/Inteligencia/README.md

  --------------------

 ![Screenshot](https://github.com/TatianaAndreaRozoManrique/Inteligencia/blob/master/Figures/3.png)
-the path traveled is the blue and the path found is lilac
+the path traveled is the blue and the path found is lilac.
+In our opinion the best algorithm for solving the maze was the BFS, because it shows the shortest path and the time isnt too different between the others.